bookofproofs/bookofproofs.github.io/_sources/history/11th-century/brahmadeva.md

 title: Brahmadeva
 born: 1060
 died: 1130
-keywords: Brahmadeva, Indian, Math, Square root, Lemma of Pythagoras, Chakrawalaka, Kuttaka, Pi, Volume of Sphere
+keywords: brahmadeva,brahmadeva
-description: Brahmadeva, an Indian mathematician, developed various formulas and concepts relating to math in the 4th-9th centuries, such as the square root, Lemma of Pythagoras, Chakrawalaka, Kuttaka, pi, and volume of sphere.
+description: Brahmadeva was an Indian mathematician who wrote a commentary on the work of Aryabhata I.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---